simonkry/http_cache_supporting_rc/README.md

 ## Pros/Cons list of this assignment solution

 ### Pros:
--     Multithread safety
+-     Full multithread safety (tested)
--     Cache key is calculated by a hash function with linear probing
--     Not caching 304 Not Modified
--     Simplicity in implementation of request coalescing - by mutex lock
+-     Cache based on LRU algorithm
+-     Inner implementation of ring buffers supports concurrent writes and reads in blocks
 ### Cons:
--     Number of cache ring buffers is not limited so we can run out of memory (dynamic heap allocation)
--     Ring buffers are searched linearly
--     Cache key could be calculated by double hash function
--     Supports only HTTP insecure connection
+-     Supports only HTTP/1.x insecure connection
 -     Does not implement response updates if response changes over time

 ## Watermarking for coalesced requests